<<< Prior Page

 A solemn Kempo fighter who is just way too cool to even realize it.
 He has crippled many an opponent, acts coldly most of the time, has large scars on his back, and only finds solace in the middle of the fight.
 He wishes to find out about his past, but his memories are blurry and inconsistent.
-He eventually meets his father and discovers that Hotaru is his sister, but that still doesn't make him any less of a badass.
+He eventually meets his father and discovers that Hotaru is his sister.

 The image of Chizuru's deceased twin sister fights alongside her in 2003.
 She was supposed to be the heir of the Kagura lineage, but was murdered by Goenitz.
 Her moves are similar to Chizuru's, but like a thousand times more annoying.

 Rugal's painfully bishounen son and pilot of the Skynoah, very little is known about Adel.
 As expected, many of his moves are inherited from his father, though the Genocide Cutter is now a Desperation Move (thankfully) and cannot be abused cheaply.
 He also has a sister named Rose who plays piano as you fight on.